AbhinavRaturi/sign-language-detection/readme.md

-You can see project in this link given below: https://drive.google.com/open?id=13iMZvumUYVfA9MBvR4vpaqAlDRE9J4qU
+You can see project in this link: https://drive.google.com/open?id=13iMZvumUYVfA9MBvR4vpaqAlDRE9J4qU